Your Resources Are Limited

 7. Deter predatory animal attack - Make the back of your head look like a face

-8. When seeing litter, consider how it can be used to help the situation
+8. Consider how Litter can be used to help your situation

 9. Disabled electronics: touch battery +/- terminals together to short & start a fire.
 Burn plastic to create dark smoke for signaling